 This year’s high B Corp score reflects significant improvements in the company’s environmental impact thanks to the many community solar projects it has brought to market and its community impact, thanks to its deep involvement and financial support for NGO’s.

-Neighborhood Sun has saved Maryland households more that $100,000 in energy bills in 2019 and is now expanding its influence into New Jersey and in Western Maryland, more than doubling its environmental and community impact for 2020.
+Neighborhood Sun has saved Maryland households more than $100,000 in energy bills in 2019 and is now expanding its influence into New Jersey and in Western Maryland, more than doubling its environmental and community impact for 2020.

 About Neighborhood Sun

 Neighborhood Sun is a Certified B Corp whose mission is to build stronger communities and empower neighborhoods to choose clean, renewable energy that costs less than their current, dirty electricity.
-They provide shared solar to residents who can’t have, or don’t want solar panels on their homes.
-Apartment residents, condo-dwellers, small businesses and homeowners alike can all get a share of the electricity that is generated from panels that are installed off-site.
+They provide shared solar to residents who can’t have or don’t want solar panels on their homes.
+Apartment residents, condo-dwellers, small businesses, and homeowners alike can all get a share of the electricity that is generated from panels that are installed off-site.
 The company is active in Maryland and New Jersey, with more than 3,000 customers for several community solar projects.
 For more information, go to NeighborhoodSun.Solar.